BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Command request::

     0x0B    reset command
-    flags   if 0, the eeprom is left untouched. if 1, the eeprom is erased prior to reset. add 2 to perform a hard-reset after the command has executed.
+    flags   if 0, the eeprom is left untouched. if 1, the eeprom is erased. add 2 to perform a hard-reset after the command has executed.
+Hence, sending 0 for flags does nothing.

 Response::
     0x0B    reset command
     flags
-    0x00    confirmation of reset
+    0x00    confirmation of command execution.

 The eeprom is erased and the response returned before the device is reset.